 From the sidebar you can:

 Do a search using auto-complete and see the search results.
-After doing a search, more topics are loaded in the sidebar automatically, as you scroll down to the bottom of the search results.
+More topics will be loaded in the sidebar as you scroll down to the bottom of the search results.

 View lists related to a topic (eg. "view all dates within an article chronologically" or "view all inbound links").